wp-plugins/sellfire-affiliate-store-builder/readme.txt

 == Frequently Asked Questions ==

-=What do I need to use the plug in?=
+= What do I need to use the plug in? =
 To use the WordPress plug in, you will need:

 * A SellFire account
 * A web site running WordPress version 3.0 or higher
 * An affiliate account on one or more of our [network partners](http://www.sellfire.com/Networks "SellFire Affiliate Network Partners")

-=How much does the plug in cost=
+= How much does the plug in cost? =
 The WordPress plug in is free and licensed as open source software.
 If you are a developer, feel free to modify, extend and redistribute it.
 For the plugin to work, it must be linked to a SellFire account.
 You can sign up for SellFire for free at sellfire.com

 == Screenshots ==